English | Español

 Violating the boundary.
 Grandpa: “I know what I’m doing.
 After all, I raised you.
 You turned out just fine.
 (At this point, half the people in the room are often gritting their teeth and thinking, “Yeah, and she’s spent years in therapy recovering!”)
 I’m her grandfather!
 I’ll do whatever I want when I’m with her.”

 Acknowledge feelings, explain importance, and state a consequence.
-Parent: “I’m sorry this is so upsetting for you, but the way the world is nowadays, children have to know that their feelings will be respected by the people they most love.
+Parent: “I’m sorry this is so upsetting for you, but the way the world is nowadays, children have to know that their feelings will be respected by the people they love most.
 Unless you can agree to try to stop calling her names, I can’t let Monique stay so much with you.”

 Shutting down.
 Grandpa: (head down, turning away) “I can’t talk about this anymore.”